Arts & Culture

-In Central America, peasants can be poets, and poets can do politics.
+In Central America, peasants can be poets, and poets can be politicians.
 Poetry is beloved throughout the region, especially in the countries that have seen the most violence and poverty – always good inspiration for verse.

 At the intersection of Latin beats and Caribbean cool, there is the música of Central America.
 You'll hear calypso, reggae, soca and salsa around the region, but you'll also discover lesser-known, uniquely Central American musical genres that incorporate the best of the more mainstream styles.

 The marimba is a percussion instrument that resembles a xylophone, except it's made of wood and so produces a mellower sound.
 The instrument is usually played by three men; there's a carnival-like quality to its sound and compositions.
 Marimba music is used during Maya religious ceremonies, and it's considered the national instrument in Guatemala.
-But it’s also popular in Costa Rica and Nicaragua, where groups like La Cuneta Son Machín have updated marimba folk music with a cumbia-rock beat.
+But it’s also popular in Costa Rica and Nicaragua, where groups such as La Cuneta Son Machín have updated marimba folk music with a rocky cumbia (Colombian dance tunes) beat.

 Once the music of the urban poor in Panama, reggaetón nowadays permeates all countries and social strata in Central America (and beyond).
-Taking cues from hip hop, especially the rap-like vocals, this unique genre also incorporates musical influences from Jamaican dancehouse, Trinidadian soca and Puerto Rican salsa.
+Taking cues from hip-hop, especially the rap-like vocals, this unique genre also incorporates musical influences from Jamaican dancehall, Trinidadian soca and Puerto Rican salsa.
 Reggaetón is wildly popular across the region, especially in Panama, Costa Rica and Guatemala.

 Feature: Central American Lifestyles

-In Central America, the contrast between urban and rural lifestyles is pretty stark, encompassing jobs, income, education and more.
-For better or for worse, some things like family and church remain constant – though which church may be a subject for debate these days.
+In Central America, the contrast between urban and rural lifestyles is pretty stark, with gaping disparities in opportunity, education and income.
+For better or for worse, some things such as family and church remain constant – though which church may be a subject for debate these days.

 The family unit in Central America remains the nucleus of life.
 Extended families often live near each other and socialize together.
 Those with relatives in positions of power – nominal or otherwise – don’t hesitate to turn to them for support.
 Favors are graciously accepted, promptly returned and never forgotten.
 Despite modernizing influences – education, cable TV, contact with foreign travelers, time spent abroad – traditional family ties remain strong at all levels of society.
 Old-fashioned gender roles are strong too, although this is changing in Costa Rica, Nicaragua and Panama.

-Despite the closeness, many families have at least one member who has emigrated to the United States to work.
+Despite their closeness, many families have at least one member who has emigrated to the USA to work.
 Remittances from abroad are a major source of income for families across the region.

 Religion continues to be a major force in the lives of Central Americans, though the once staunchly Catholic region is changing.
-Ever since the arrival of the Spanish – and with them missionaries, priests and papal decrees – Central America has been dominated by Catholicism.
-Today, about 54% of the region's population are practicing Catholics.
+Ever since the arrival of the Spanish – and with them missionaries, priests and papal decrees – Central America has been dominated by Catholics.
+Today more than half of the region's population practices Catholicism.

 But the 20th century brought a new set of missionaries – this time evangelical Protestants from North America – commonly known as evangelicos.
 The fiery services and paradisaical promises have particular appeal among the rural poor.
-Some 28% of the region's population have been wooed into joining the faith.
+Nearly a third of the region's population has been wooed into joining the faith.

 Urban vs Rural

-Central America is characterized by vast discrepancies in levels of healthcare, education, wealth and modernity.
-These differences often line up along the urban rural divide.
+Central America is characterized by a vast chasm in levels of healthcare, education, wealth and modernity.
+These differences often line up along the urban–rural divide.
 In capital cities, well-heeled residents drive high-end cars, own vacation properties and travel overseas.
 Meanwhile, just an hour's drive away, an indigenous family might paddle a dugout canoe and practice subsistence agriculture.

-Even in the region's most prosperous countries (Costa Rica and Panama), somewhere around 25% of the population lives below the poverty level.
+Even in the region's most prosperous countries (Costa Rica and Panama), around 20% of the population lives below the poverty line.
 In the poorest countries (Guatemala and Honduras), the number is more than 50%.
 The vast majority of the destitute live in rural areas, many representing indigenous groups.
 Across the region, the rural poor have significantly lower standards of living, fewer opportunities for education and less-than-adequate healthcare.
-The region has seen waves of outgoing migration, as the sons and daughters of farmers seek out better lives in the cities.

 The middle and upper classes reside mainly in urban areas, especially in capital cities, where they enjoy a lifestyle that is similar to their counterparts in North America or Europe.

-Central America may appear homogeneous at first glance, but this mostly Latin American region is a patchwork of European-, Amerindian- and African-descended groups – most of which have intermingled and intermixed with each other.
+Central America may appear homogeneous at first glance, but this mostly Latin American region is a patchwork of European-, Amerindian- and African-descended groups – most of which have intermixed with each other.
 Some 78% of the regional population are in fact mestizo (Spanish-Amerindian mix) or Caucasian (European).
 Most of the remaining population is made up of dozens of distinct indigenous groups, from the once-mighty Maya to the barely-surviving Maleku.
-A small but significant percentage is descended from African slaves and immigrant workers.
+A small but significant percentage descends from African slaves and immigrant workers.